TAJ MAHAL: A GUIDE

 THE MANDATORY LIST OF DO’S AND DON’TS

 1. Are you hiring a tour guide?
 Well then, make sure they have their valid identity cards.
-It’s for your own safety peeps!
+Besides, it’s for your own safety peeps!

 2. Taj Mahal can be best enjoyed in the most organic way possible.
 So, avoid taking big bags and stuff that you will think you will need but won’t.
-It will only increase the timing of your security check, nothing else.
+Moreover, it will only increase the timing of your security check, nothing else.

 - If you own a drone, then, it’s better to leave it back home because in any case it won’t be allowed in the complex.